ahoward/sekrets/README.md

   sekrets edit config/settings.yml.enc

+After you add your key to `.sekrets.key', all sekret files will access the key.

+## Additional Comments

+### If using Capistrano

-## make sure this file gets deployed on your server
+Make sure this file gets deployed on your server

   echo " require 'sekrets/capistrano' " >> Capfile

-unless deploying to heroku

-## commit and deploy

-  git add config/settings.yml.enc
-  git commit -am'encrypted settings yo' git pull && git push && cap staging deploy

-## Additional Comments
+_Not necessary if using heroku_

 ### KEY LOOKUP
 for *all* operations, from the command line or otherwise, sekrets uses the following algorithm to search for a decryption key: